wooorm/textom/Readme.md

 dogs.fromString('Poodles');
 ```

-Fired when the internal value of an instance of Text (i.e., WhiteSpaceNode, PunctuationNode, or WordNode) changes.
+Fired when the internal value of an instance of Text (i.e., WhiteSpaceNode, PunctuationNode, WordNode, or SourceNode) changes.

 - this: the node which text changed;
 - arguments: